 Unwind as you take in Cuckmere Haven before you, and consider the 11.5 miles achieved today, and the 92.5 miles in total.

-Next week we can look forward to the last 7.5 miles over the iconic Seven Sisters and the Birling Gap.
-Until then, stay fit!
+Next Walk you can look forward to the last 7.5 miles over the iconic Seven Sisters and the Birling Gap.